Authored by the expert who managed and guided the team behind the Gabon Property Pack

 What is the average housing price in Libreville in 2026?

-The median housing price is more useful than the average in Libreville because luxury villas pull the average upward, while the median shows you what a typical buyer actually pays in the middle of the market.
+The median housing price is more useful than the average housing price in Libreville because a few expensive villas can make the citywide average look higher than what most buyers will actually see.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Libreville.